article banner

 Penalties

-• Where there is a failure to submitting a CbCR and Master file, 300,000 Japanese Yen of penalty will be imposed.
+• Where there is a failure to submitting a CbCR and Master file, a penalty of 300,000 Japanese Yen will be imposed.

 Economic analysis and how to demonstrate an arm’s length result

-• In order to search for the comparable transaction, both internal comparable transaction (transaction related to comparable products between a member of the group and third-party) and external comparable transaction (transaction related to comparable products between the unrelated party and third-party) are to be examined.
+• In order to search for the comparable transactions, both internal comparable transactions (transactions related to comparable products between a member of the group and a third-party) and external comparable transactions (transactions related to comparable products between an unrelated party and another third-party) are to be examined.

 • NTA accepts the use of interquartile range calculated based on either an excel formula or the formula specified by the US Internal Revenue Service.
-While the average of the comparable transaction’s value would be considered by NTA to be the arm's length price, if the value of intercompany transaction under analysis is within the interquartile range, NTA does not ask to make an adjustment.
+While the average of the comparable transaction’s value would be considered by NTA to be the arm's length price, if the value of intercompany transaction under analysis is within the interquartile range, NTA does not request an pricing adjustment.

 • Transfer pricing for intragroup services are classified into A) services incidental to the core business, no mark-up on total cost: B) routine and support services with limited risk as a non-core business, a 5% mark-up on total cost as long as certain terms and conditions are met: and C) other services not categorized to A) and B), most appropriate TP method.